There are seven established routes to climb Mount Kilimanjaro.

 It is estimated that tourists climb Kilimanjaro using the routes in the following percentages: Machame (45%), Marangu (40%), Lemosho (8%), Rongai (5%), Shira (1%), Northern Circuit (0%), Umbwe (0%).
 In contrast, Ultimate Kilimanjaro® clients use Lemosho (77%), Northern Circuit (10%), Rongai (6%), Machame (6%) and Marangu (1%).

-The reason for the difference in route popularity between us and other operators is that we favor routes with the most favorable combination of high success rates, excellent scenery, and low foot traffic.
-We believe this is what most climbers would find important for their experience.
+The reason for the difference in route popularity between us and other operators is that we guide on the routes with the most favorable combination of high success rates, excellent scenery, and low foot traffic.
+These are the attributes that our clients find the most important for their experience.

 We operate most of our open group climbs on the 9 day Northern Circuit and the 8 day Lemosho route.
 We have limited open group climbs on the 7 day Machame and 7 day Rongai routes.
 All routes are available as private climbs.

-Detailed route descriptions, assessments, and profiles can be found below, along with a map of each of the Kilimanjaro routes.
+Below are detailed route descriptions, assessments, and profiles, along with a map of each of the Kilimanjaro routes.

 Marangu (“Coca Cola”) Route